There are no sewing mistakes - only opportunities for design features.

 Who am I?
 I'm a lifelong sewer with a degree in Clothing and Textiles so I can pretend I know stuff.
 I love a challenge when I'm sewing!
 I dream of one day making a living from sewing, and to that end I've begun designing and making childrens clothes.
 We'll see how that goes.

-I'd have more time to sew if I didn't have five kids, the youngest being four year old twins.
+I'd have more time to sew if I didn't have five kids, the youngest being five year old twins.
 Life's busy and I love it.